Axel-ex/CPP_modules/CPP05/README.md

 # CPP05

-CPP05 introduces students to the world of bureaucratic paperwork simulation in C++.
+CPP05 introduces the world of bureaucratic paperwork simulation in C++.
 The exercises focus on implementing classes to represent bureaucrats, forms, and interns, each with specific functionalities and interactions.
 See [subject](en.subject.pdf).

 ### Exercise00: Mommy, when I grow up, I want to be a bureaucrat!